Teradata/stacki/README.md

 ![alt tag](logo.png)

-# There's a new release!
+# There's an old release!

 Stacki 5.0 was released on 11/30/2017.
 Go [here](https://github.com/Teradata/stacki/releases/latest) for more details and downloads.
 Installing is similar to previous versions; however, documents are lagging, just so's you know.